doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ## Acknowledgment

-I like to say thank you to the people on China whom have design and build so lovely device and make my day full of joy =D
+I like to say thank you to the people from China whom have design and build so lovely device and make my day full of joy =D